Planning and funding your long-term care

 What kind of long-term care?

 If you or a relative are struggling to manage with everyday living because of illness or disability, you might need long-term care.

-The first step to arranging care is to ask your local authority to carry out a care needs assessment to work out what kind of help you need, what care is available and how much of it you will have to pay for.
+The first step to arranging care is to ask your local authority to carry out a care needs assessment to work out what kind of help you need, what care is available and how much of it you’ll have to pay for.

 This is a big decision and will be based on your personal circumstances, such as what kind of care you need, where you want to live and how much money you have to pay for care.